observant/oada-client/OAuth2-step-by-step.md

 {"access_token":"564810ff-7bd6-4ff7-a3bb-f76b0a0c28be","token_type":"bearer","refresh_token":"e630def6-2b33-40e0-af74-e51f52a3c11d","expires_in":86399,"scope":"soil-moisture"}
 ```

 Response body is on the last line.
 Important part from the response is `"access_token":"564810ff-7bd6-4ff7-a3bb-f76b0a0c28be"`.
 Using this value we can now issue request to Observant OADA endpoints without any other authentication information.
 We can store token information for later use.
 For example we might want to access some resources using scheduled background tasks.
+Same token can be used as many times as needed until the expiration time.

 ### Accessing OAuth2 protected resources